pranab19sah99/grammar-error-correction/README.md

 To modify the correction logic, edit the `checkGrammar(data)` function in `backend.py`.
 This function uses a statistical language model trained on the corpus to evaluate and correct grammar in user input.

----

-Let me know if you also want help creating a sample corpus CSV or `requirements.txt` file.